Lesbinary/standoff/README.md

 `url1  url2  clean_text1_in_base64  clean_text2_in_base64  [...]`

-- stdout: Bitextor DOCALG file with stand-off annotations (can be converted to TMX using Bitextor's `bitextor-buildTMX`):
+- stdout: Bitextor DOCALG file with stand-off annotations (can be converted to TMX using Bitextor's `bitextor-buildTMX` using 'deferredseg1' and 'deferredseg2' columns in `--columns`):

 `url1  url2  clean_text1_in_base64  clean_text2_in_base64  [...]  standoff_text1  standoff_text2`